Trauma Training teaches a unique approach to seeing trauma through the lens of inner selves and their energies.

 A Training in Estonia

-CB Trauma Training Levels
+Trauma Training Levels

 SUBJECT AREA I – Selves and Energies: The Basics of Conscious Body Trauma Work